Francis1998/scholar-rag-agent/docs/PERFORMANCE.md

-# Performance Tuning For Ingestion
+# Performance Tuning For Grounding

-*scholar-rag-agent — 2026-01-18*
+*scholar-rag-agent — 2024-03-19*

 ## Overview

-This guide covers performance tuning for ingestion for the `scholar-rag-agent` project.
+This guide covers performance tuning for grounding for the `scholar-rag-agent` project.

 ## Prerequisites